 How does a slipped disc progress?

 In most cases, the symptoms tend to improve over a few weeks.
-Research studies of repeated MRI scans have shown that the bulging prolapsed portion of the disc tends to shrink (regress) over time in most cases.
+Research studies of repeated magnetic resonance imaging (MRI) scans have shown that the bulging prolapsed portion of the disc tends to shrink (regress) over time in most cases.
 The symptoms then tend to ease and, in most cases, go away completely.
 About 50 out of every 100 people improve within 10 days, and 75 out of a 100 after four weeks.
 In only about 2 out of every 100 people with a 'slipped' (prolapsed) disc is the pain still bad enough after 12 weeks that they end up having to have surgery (see below).

 Do I need any tests?